 Also in attendance were a line-up of ACE guest speakers.
 Dr. Karen Kaul, Chairman of the Department of Pathology & Laboratory Medicine at NorthShore, and Dr. Mark Dunnenberger, Program Director, Pharmacogenomics at NorthShore, both spoke about the significant effect ACE contributions have had on their research.
 The doctors were then presented with a $185,000 check from last year’s proceeds by ACE 2016 Co-Chairs, Debbie Kerr and Dana Turban.

-Guest artists and ACE veterans Sandra and Winthrop Byers gave a talk about their unique artistic processes as well as a demonstration on how some of their pieces are crafted.
-The couple has been exhibiting at ACE for over 20 years, and gladly made the trip down from their rural Wisconsin studio to speak at the event.
+Guest artists and ACE veterans Sandra and Winthrop Byers gave a presentation on their unique artistic processes as well as a demonstration on how some of their pieces are crafted.
+The couple has been exhibiting at ACE for over 20 years and gladly made the trip down from their rural Wisconsin studio to speak at the event.
 The two expressed their gratitude to ACE for the continuing privilege of exhibiting their work, and said that it felt like coming home to family.

-Proceeds from this year’s ACE will support both the essential pharmacogenomics research at the NorthShore Center for Personalzied Medicine and orthopaedic regenerative medicine research at the NorthShore Orthopaedic Institute.
+Proceeds from this year’s ACE will support both pharmacogenomics research at the NorthShore Center for Personalzied Medicine and orthopaedic regenerative medicine research at the NorthShore Orthopaedic Institute.

 Researchers at the Pharmacogenomics Clinic work to analyze and predict how patients react to different medications based on pre-existing genetic variations.
 Data from these studies can then be used to further customize patient medical treatments, ensuring that patients receive the correct drug and dose to minimize side effects and adverse reactions.